|Town Hall Heritage Reports|

-Kidderminster Town Hall succeeds in securing National Lottery funding
+Kidderminster Town Hall has succeeded in securing National Lottery funding

 Kidderminster Town Council has been awarded a National Lottery Heritage Fund grant to investigate the current condition of the Town Hall as well as explore potential development options for the building to secure a sustainable future and make it more accessible to all.
 Thanks to players of the National Lottery, the Town Council has been successful in applying for Resilient Heritage funding with The National Lottery Heritage Fund awarding the Council £49,700 towards the project.